-THE SHOW, SCENE BY SCENE ACTION MUSIC SET DESIGN / STAGING Cio-Cio-San imagines Pinkerton's return MY OPINION OF THIS SCENE: Goro brings Yamadori to meet Cio-Cio-San MY OPINION OF THIS SCENE: Sharpless reads the letter MY OPINION OF THIS SCENE: Pinkerton's ship arrives MY OPINION OF THIS SCENE: ጵ ጵ ጵ ጵ ጵ Cio-Cio-San's vigil MY OPINION OF THIS SCENE: ☆☆☆☆☆ Cio-Cio-San meets Mrs. Pinkerton MY OPINION OF THIS SCENE: ጵ ጵ ጵ ቱ ቱ Cio-Cio-San's tragic end MY OPINION OF THIS SCENE: ☆☆☆☆☆
+THE SHOW, SCENE BY SCENE ACTION MUSIC SET DESIGN / STAGING

+Opening dance

+MY OPINION OF THIS SCENE:

+Goro shows Pinkerton the house and introduces his new servants.

+MY OPINION OF THIS SCENE:

+Pinkerton and Sharpless discuss the life of a sailor.

+MY OPINION OF THIS SCENE:

+Cio-Cio-San arrives, accompanied by her friends, to marry Pinkerton.

+MY OPINION OF THIS SCENE:

+Cio-Cio-San shows Pinkerton her box of keepsakes.

+MY OPINION OF THIS SCENE:

+The Imperial Commissioner marries Pinkerton and Cio-Cio-San.

+MY OPINION OF THIS SCENE:

+Cio-Cio-San's uncle, the Bonze, disowns her.

+MY OPINION OF THIS SCENE:

+Alone at last, the new couple spends their first night together.

+MY OPINION OF THIS SCENE: